mmm111mmm/RockLobster/README.md

 3. Ensure this directory has write permissions for the HTTPD user (www-data in Debian's case).
 4. Create a git hook on the location of your markdown repository to call this binary.

+Disqus comments
+===

+There is example disqus javascript in singlepage.template.
+You must change the 'disqus_shortname' variable to your registered disqus account.

+Alternatively remove all that disqus javascript and start afresh using [these](http://disqus.com/admin/universalcode/) instructions.

 Release plan
 ====